-Water delivered to customers in the Willowbrook System is groundwater pumped from the Central Groundwater Basin.
+Water delivered to customers in the Artesia System is a blend of groundwater pumped from the Central Groundwater Basin.
 The Central Groundwater Basin is bounded on the north by the La Brea Uplift; on the east by the Elysian, Repetto, Merced and Puente hills; on the southeast by the Orange County Groundwater Basin; and on the west by the Newport-Inglewood Fault Zone.